-Green tea is a well known for its host of benefits because of which it is one of the healthiest drinks to include in your diet.
-But green tea is not only a great beverage to consume but also for applying on your skin.
-Though this might sound surprising to a lot of people, green tea has a lot of benefits for the skin and can be used to enhance the overall skin texture, complexion, and beauty.
+Green tea is well known for its host of benefits because of which it is one of the healthiest drinks to include in your diet.
+But Green tea is not only a great beverage to consume but also for applying on your skin.
+Though this might sound surprising to a lot of people, Green tea has a lot of benefits for the skin and can be used to enhance the overall skin texture, complexion, and beauty.

 1. Green Tea for improving skin complexion

 Green tea is well known to flush out the toxins from the body and have a cleansing effect.
 The same cleansing effect is also visible on the skin.
 Along with this, Green tea also heals blemishes, spots, and scars present on the skin.
 Hence, the skin complexion improves and the skin becomes cleaner and more radiant.

 Though applying Green tea rinse and consuming it regularly can help you achieve this, there are also other options that can help you achieve results faster.

 For instance, you can scoop out the contents of the used Green tea bag and mix with lemon and honey to directly apply it on the face.
 This will serve as a face mask that can be washed off after five to ten minutes.
 This routine can be repeated once or twice in the week to achieve the glowing skin.

 Another common facial skin problem that a lot of people suffer is the appearance of the dark circles.
 Along with that, some people also experience problems related to eye fatigue, swelling, and puffiness.

 These problems can be solved to a certain extent by using an eye relaxation routine which involves Green tea.
 One way to do this is to refrigerate two Green tea bags and applying them on our closed eyelids for about 15 minutes.
 This can be done at the end of the day when you want to relax and give your eyes a break from the screen usage.